-In this work, we show that semi-solid hydrogel electrolytes with oxygen reduction cathodes, a device we call a metal-air scavenger (MAS), can electrochemically extract energy from external metals to achieve high energy and power density, combining the benefits of batteries and energy harvesters.
+In this work, we show that semi-solid hydrogel electrolytes with oxygen reduction cathodes, a device we call a metal-air scavenger (MAS), can electrochemically extract energy from external metals to achieve high energy and power density, combining the benefits of batteries and energy harvesters, see ref. .
 The MAS facilitates electrochemical reactions that occur in metal-air batteries, but the anode and cathode are both external to the MAS.
 We show that, when stationary, a MAS can extract 159 mAh/cm2, 87 mAh/cm2, and 179 mAh/cm2 from aluminum, zinc, and stainless-steel surfaces at up to 130, 81, and 25 mW/cm2 power densities.
 A principal advantage of the MAS is that it can continue to power a device as it travels across a metal surface, so that the total mass and volume of metal oxidized are many multiples of the mass and volume of the device.
 This property of the MAS breaks energy storage scaling laws by allowing small robots and electronics to extract energy from large volumes of energy dense material without having to carry the material on-board.
 Finally, we demonstrate the utility of a traveling MAS by powering a 5 x 3 x 1 cm electric vehicle on an aluminum surface with a 2 x 3 x 0.2 cm MAS.
 When storing excess electrolyte, a traveling MAS can achieve 3,082 Wh/kgMAS energy densities on aluminum surfaces, which is more than 2 times larger than the best aluminum-air batteries fabricated to date, and 12 times greater than commercial lithium-ion batteries (243 Wh/kg).

 Computer-free autonomous decision making based on environmental cues would provide exciting alternatives to classic control systems for robots and smart materials.
 Although this functionality has been studied in microswimmers and active colloids where energy in the surrounding liquid is prevalent, there are no devices that can provide sufficient power from environmental chemicals to move and steer larger scale robots and vehicles in dry environments.
-This work overcomes this limitation with an Environmentally Controlled Voltage Source (ECVS, similar to the MAS above) that, when directly attached to electric motors on a vehicle, can increase the energy available to the vehicle and provide computer-free autonomous navigation towards chemical fuels in the environment and away from hazards.
+We have recent work in ref. that overcomes this limitation with an Environmentally Controlled Voltage Source (ECVS, similar to the MAS above) that, when directly attached to electric motors on a vehicle, can increase the energy available to the vehicle and provide computer-free autonomous navigation towards chemical fuels in the environment and away from hazards.
 The ECVS uses electrochemistry to extract power from the chemical fuels and the vehicle avoids hazards that reduce the output voltage or electrochemical kinetics.
 Two ECVSs can also be arranged in series or parallel to perform logical functions based on the chemicals in contact with the ECVSs.
 This work presents a new method to simultaneously steer and power vehicles and robots without computers by directly responding to a wide variety of chemical fields in their environment using electrochemistry.

 Synthetic multifunctional circulatory systems